MarkhamShofner/masters/fundamentals/definitions.md

 CPU, Central processing unit. electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.
 Stores temp memory in ram, permanent memory on hard drives.+;
 Machine language, a computer programming language consisting of binary or hexadecimal instructions that a computer can respond to directly.
 Low level languages.+;
 Compiler, is itself a computer program, reads a program written in a high-level language and translates it into an executable machine language program that a particular type of computer can understand.+;
-Source Code, any collection of computer instructions, possible with comments, written using a human-readable programming language, usually as ordinary text.+;
+Source Code, any collection of computer instructions, possibly with comments, written using a human-readable programming language, usually as ordinary text.+;
 Java Language Compilation, compiled/interpreted into bytecode, which is architecturally neutral (ie only needs to occur once, and then any type of OS can consume the output).
 "Write once, run everywhere."
 High portability.+;
 Structure of a Java Program,
 public class AllWordsCapatilized